Address Resolution Protocol (ARP)

 Resolving IPv4 Addresses to MAC Addresses

-Data link layer encapsulates the incoming packet into an Ethernet frame.
-Encapsulation process refers to an Address Resolution Protocol (ARP) table in its memory to find the MAC address that mapped to the IPv4 address.
-Address Resolution Protocol (ARP) table is also known as Address Resolution Protocol (ARP) cache.
-The Address Resolution Protocol (ARP) table has stored in the RAM.
+The data link layer encapsulates the incoming packet into an Ethernet frame.
+The encapsulation process refers to an Address Resolution Protocol (ARP) table in its memory to find the MAC address mapped to the IPv4 address.
+The Address Resolution Protocol (ARP) table is called the Address Resolution Protocol (ARP) cache.
+The Address Resolution Protocol (ARP) table is stored in the RAM.
 Each sending device searches its Address Resolution Protocol (ARP) table for a destination IPv4 address and a related MAC address.

-- If the destination IPv4 address is not on the same network to the source IPv4 address, the device will look the ARP table for the IPv4 address of the default gateway.
+• If the destination IPv4 address is not on the same network as the source IPv4 address, the device will look at the ARP table for the IPv4 address of the default gateway.

-Each entry of the Address Resolution Protocol (ARP) table binds MAC address with an IPv4 address.
-The relationship between IPv4 and MAC address called a map.
-With the help of a map, we can find an IPv4 address in the table and find out the corresponding MAC address.
+Each entry of the Address Resolution Protocol (ARP) table binds a MAC address with an IPv4 address.
+The relationship between IPv4 and MAC address is called a map.
+With the help of a map, we can find an IPv4 address in the table and the corresponding MAC address.

 The Address Resolution Protocol (ARP) table saves the mapping temporarily.
-If the device received a frame and its find that there is no entry for the corresponding MAC address, then the device sends an ARP request.
-The ARP request messages encapsulated directly within an Ethernet frame.
+If the device receives a frame and finds no entry for the corresponding MAC address, then the device sends an ARP request.
+The ARP request messages are encapsulated directly within an Ethernet frame.
 There is no IPv4 header.
 The ARP request message includes the following:-

-- Target MAC address – Unknown MAC address and this will be empty in the ARP request message.
+• Target MAC address – Unknown MAC address will be empty in the ARP request message.

-The ARP request encapsulated in an Ethernet frame with the following header information:
+The ARP request is encapsulated in an Ethernet frame with the following header information:

-Destination MAC address – This is a broadcast address requiring all Ethernet NICs on the LAN to accept and process the ARP request.
+Destination MAC address – This broadcast address requires all Ethernet NICs on the LAN to accept and process the ARP request.

 Source MAC address – This is the MAC address of the ARP request sender.